robertlupinek/rh-ex407/README.md

 # rh-ex407

-Repository for notes and system system for RHCS Ansible EX407 Exam
+Repository for CI, IaC, and Ansible code, and notes for the RHCS Ansible EX407 Exam